tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 Iceiceice, meanwhile, finally got tired of floundering around in SEA and came to North America of all regions in Novemeber 2020 to replace Ramzes, who replaced s4 after TI9.
 Now you see why I chose that position to be your pro Dota familiarity barometer.

 Fun fact, for all abuse Arteezy once endured for being a treacherous team hopping bastard, he is currently on the longest continuous tenure of any team+player pairing at TI10 besides Crit, Secret's Puppey, and OG's Notail.
+Can you believe it?
 They grow up so fast.

 **How was their DPC year?** 1700 points